kanjieater/SubPlz/readme.md

 1. `git clone https://github.com/kanjieater/AudiobookTextSync.git`
 1. Make sure you run any commands that start with `./` from the project root, eg after you clone you can run `cd ./AudiobookTextSync`
 1. Setup the folder.
 Create a folder to hold a single media file (like an audiobook).
-Name it whatever you name your media file, eg `Arslan Senki 7`, this is what should go anywhere you see me write `<name>`
+Name it whatever you name your media file, eg `Arslan Senki 7`, this is what should go anywhere you see me write `<name>`.
 1. Get the book script as text from a digital copy.
 Put the script at: `./<name>/script.txt`.
 Everything in this file will show up in your subtitles.
 So it's important you trim out excess (table of contents, character bios that aren't in the audiobook etc)
 1. Single media file should be in `./<name>/<name>.m4b`.
-If you have the split audiobook as m4b,mp3, or mp4's you can run `./merge.sh "<full folder path>"`, eg `./merge.sh "/mnt/d/Editing/Audiobooks/ｍｅｄｉｕｍ霊媒探偵城塚翡翠"`.
+If you have the split audiobook as m4b, mp3, or mp4's you can run `./merge.sh "<full folder path>"`, eg `./merge.sh "/mnt/d/Editing/Audiobooks/ｍｅｄｉｕｍ霊媒探偵城塚翡翠"`.
 The split files must be in `./<name>/<name>_merge/`.
 This will merge your file into a single file so it can be processed.
 6. If you have the `script.txt` and either `./<name>/<name>.m4b`, you can now run the GPU intense, time intense, and occasionally CPU intense script part. `python run.py -d "<full folder path>"` eg `python run.py -d "/mnt/d/Editing/Audiobooks/かがみの孤城/"`.
 This runs each file to get a word level transcript.
 It then creates a sub format that can be matched to the `script.txt`.
 Each word level subtitle is merged into a phrase level, and your result should be a `<name>.srt` file that can be watched with `MPV`, showing audio in time with the full book as a subtitle.
 7. From there, use a [texthooker](https://github.com/Renji-XD/texthooker-ui) with something like [mpv_websocket](https://github.com/kuroahna/mpv_websocket) and enjoy Immersion Reading.